 Today is day 31 and the topic is “Top 10 Video Games”.

-This and yesterday’s entry were not a part of the original 30-day challenge, I added them to replace categories that I decided to excise for being lame.
+This and yesterday’s entry (which were my favorite games "20-11") were not a part of the original 30-day challenge, I added them to replace categories that I decided to excise for being lame.
 Some of these games I have talked about before in this series, and some I have talked about before that, so I will link to those when apropos.
 Cause I have written more than 25,000 words on freaking video games this month and I am pretty tired so I am not going to bust my ass on a rehashing of what I have already done.

 SO LET US BEGIN!

 |I sincerely doubt this game is in many top 10's.|

 I have already talked about this one.
 But to give a quick rundown of that: a game that emphasizes humor and a whimsical tone with basic gameplay and basic fantasy story.